 - Extra lines are entering the basement from the outside and do not appear to be productive.

-If ANY of the above conditions exist, there is a strong possibility that there may be an undisclosed buried oil tank on the property.
+If any of the above conditions exist, there is a strong possibility that there may be an undisclosed buried oil tank on the property.

-Hire a certified company to search the premises for undisclosed and abandoned underground tanks.
+1. Search the area for tanks: Hire a certified company to search the premises for undisclosed and abandoned underground tanks.

 ATS sends highly trained experts that carry special inductive and conductive locators (sophisticated metal detectors) and probes that can identify tanks buried underground or beneath driveways.

-Our report includes detailed findings and recommends the steps you should follow to avoid inheriting a potential environmental problem.
+Our report includes detailed site findings and recommends the steps you should follow to avoid inheriting a potential environmental problem.
 In addition, our field experts will physically mark the area at the property if it presents a potential environmental risk.